 They also feature a waterproof insert and removable liner that has a split-finger design to keep your hands super warm—unlike a regular glove, you’re able to rub your fingers together to keep them warmer.
 The smart design makes them super popular and easy to use for any level skier.

-Black Diamond Mercury Mitts Cold Weather Mittens, Black, X-Small
+Black Diamond Equipment - Mercury Mitts - Black - X-Small

 The Black Diamond Mercury Mitts are comfortable and warm with a removable waterproof liner.